Day - 1

 Day - 5

-Location: Sacred Valley / Ollantaytambo - Hop on a private bus in the morning and travel through the lush terraces of the Sacred Valley to Ollantaytambo, one of the few places where the Inca defeated the Spanish.
-On the way, stop at a village and enjoy lunch and conversation in a community that still practices many Inca traditions.
-Why not head to the archaeological park that lies to the left side of the main square?
-If you're feeling energetic you can climb to the top of the squared terraces and gaze down over the valley.
-Just remember, if you have chosen to hike the Inca Trail to Machu Picchu you will begin your trek tomorrow, so don't push yourself.
-Tonight, perhaps enjoy a quinoa and alpaca stew at one of the many local restaurants.
+Location: Ollantaytambo - Hop on a private bus this morning and travel through the lush terraces of the Sacred Valley to Ollantaytambo – one of the few places where the Inca defeated the Spanish.
+On the way, stop at a village to enjoy lunch and conversation in a community that still practices many Inca traditions.
+If you’d like, you can head to the archaeological park or if you're feeling energetic, climb to the top of the squared terraces and gaze down over the valley.
+Then, visit the AMA Restaurant in Urubamba for afternoon tea – this café is dedicated to working with single mothers throughout the Sacred Valley, where there are few opportunities for childcare and employment.
+As all the ingredients used here are grown and purchased locally, the establishment also prides itself on its organic and locally focused practices.
+Enjoy a coffee, tea or juice with a slice of vegan beet cake or a homemade cookie and continue your journey to Ollantaytambo.
+Tonight, maybe you’d like to sit down for a dinner of quinoa and alpaca stew at one of the local restaurants.

 Day - 6

 While away from Cusco, the bulk of your luggage will be stored at your hotel.
-If you’re hiking the Inca Trail or the Inca Quarry Trail, the evening before you leave Cusco you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
+If you’re hiking the Inca Trail or the Quarry Trail, the evening before you leave, you'll receive a small duffle bag to carry your clothes in for the next four days (5 kg maximum).
 Your team of porters will carry these bags for you, together with the food and equipment for the trail.
-Please note that you won't have access to these items until the end of each day, as the porters will always be ahead of the group.
-If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and only travel with the necessary items during the excursion by train.
+You won't have access to these items until the end of each day, as the porters will always be ahead of the group.
+If you’re travelling to Aguas Calientes by train, you'll be able to leave most of your luggage at the hotel in Cusco and travel with only a small bag for the overnight stay in Aguas Calientes.

-Travel by minivan to the 82 km marker and meet your crew of local porters, cook and guide.
-The first day includes uphill trekking to the campsite (located 3,100 m above sea level).
-On the way you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, and catch incredible views of the snow-capped Veronica Peak.
-In the evening, unwind at the campsite with a nourishing meal.
+Today, travel by minivan to the 82 km marker and meet your crew of local porters, your cook and your guide.
+Your first day will include uphill trekking to the campsite, which sits at 3100 m above sea level.
+On the way, you’ll see the Inca sites of Ollantaytambo, Huillca Raccay and Llactapata, as well as incredible views of snow-capped Veronica Peak.
+In the evening, unwind at the campsite with a nourishing meal prepared by your cook.

-After spending the night in Ollantaytambo, leave around 9.30 am and take a short drive to the town of Pisac, which is well known for its market.
-Here you’ll have the opportunity to shop for souvenirs and perhaps try some local Empanadas.
-Arrive back in Cusco in the afternoon, where your leader will take you to the San Pedro Market in order to buy some things for a picnic tomorrow.
+After spending the night in Ollantaytambo, take a short drive to the town of Pisac.
+Pisac is well known for its market.
+Here you’ll have the opportunity to shop for souvenirs and perhaps try some local empanadas.
+Arrive back at Cusco in the afternoon, where your leader will take you to San Pedro Market, where you have the option to buy some local favourites for a picnic tomorrow.

 Day - 7

-Location: Inca Trail / Inca Quarry trail / Train - Route 1: Classic Inca Trail
+Location: Inca Trail - Route 1 Inca Trail

-This is the most challenging day of the trek as you ascend a long steep path (approximately 5 hours) to reach the highest point of the trail.
-Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4,200 metres above sea level, giving amazing views of the valley below.
-The group will then descend to the campsite in the Pacaymayo Valley at 3,650 metres.
+This is the most challenging day of the trek, as you ascend a 5-hour long steep path to reach the highest point of the trail.
+Colloquially known as 'Dead Woman's Pass', Warmiwanusca sits at a height of 4200 m above sea level, providing amazing views of the valley below.
+The group will then descend to the campsite in the Pacaymayo Valley at 3650 m.

 This is the most challenging and rewarding day of the hike.
-A three-hour walk takes you to the top of the first pass of Puccaqasa (approximately 4,370 m high).
-After enjoying picturesque views of the valley, it’s a short walk before stopping for lunch.
-Afterwards, make the two-hour hike to Kuychicassa, the highest pass of the trek at 4,450 meters.
-From here, descend to the sacred site the Incas called Intipunku (Sun Gate), with views of the Nevado Veronica mountain.
-Head to the campsite, only a stone’s throw away at Choquetacarpo.
+A 3-hour walk takes you to the top of the first pass of Puccaqasa, about 4370 m high.
+After enjoying the picturesque views of the valley, it’s a short walk before stopping for lunch.
+After, make the 2-hour hike to Kuychicassa, the highest pass of the trek at 4450 m.
+From here, descend to the sacred site that the Incas called Intipunku.
+This is a sun gate, where the sun will stream through at particular times of the year and there are views of the Nevado Veronica mountain year-round.
+The Incas built several sun gates, the most notable overlooking Machu Picchu.
+Head to the campsite, only a stone’s throw away and at 3600 m.

 Today, take a taxi to Tambomachay, an archaeological site just outside of Cusco.
-From here you’ll take a short downhill walk (1–3 hours) back to Cusco.
-On the way, stop to admire some of the archaeological sites including Puka Pukara, Qinqu Quenqo and Saksaywaman.
-Arrive back in Cusco in the afternoon and enjoy some free time to go shopping, or perhaps visit Merida, Mendivil and Olave art galleries and workshops.
-Your tour leader will be able to give you some suggestions.
+From here you’ll take a 1 to 3 hour walk back to Cusco.
+On the way, stop to admire some of the archaeological sites, including Puka Pukara, Qinqu Quenqo and Saksaywaman.
+Arrive back in Cusco in the afternoon and enjoy some free time.
+Maybe visit the Merida, Mendivil and Olave art galleries and workshops before finding a great spot to sit down and enjoy some dinner.

 Day - 8

-Location: Inca Trail / Inca Quarry trail/ Train - Route 1: Classic Inca Trail
+Location: Inca Trail - Route 1 Inca Trail

-Start the day with a climb through the Pacaymayo Valley to Runkuracay pass (3,980 m).
-Enjoy beautiful views of the snow-capped mountain of Cordillera Vilcabamba before descending to the ruins of Sayacmarca (approximately 2–3 hours).
-Continue over the trail’s third pass to the ruins of Phuyupatamarca (3,850 m), also known as the 'Town Above the Clouds'.
-Start the descent down the Inca steps to the final night's campsite by the Winay Wayna archaeological site (approximately 2 hours).
+Start the day with a climb through the Pacaymayo Valley to Runkuracay Pass at 3980 m.
+Enjoy views of the snow-capped mountain of Cordillera Vilcabamba before descending for around 2 to 3 hours to the ruins of Sayacmarca.
+Continue over the trail’s third pass to the ruins of Phuyupatamarca at 3850 m, also known as the 'Town Above the Clouds'.
+Start the 2-hour descent down the Inca steps to the final night's campsite by the Winay Wayna archaeological site.

-Today’s hike is all downhill.
-The first stop is the incomplete Kachiqata Inca Quarry trail, where the Incas were intercepted by the Spanish.
-Around midday, your trek comes to an end.
-Explore the cobbled streets of Ollantaytambo before taking the short train journey to Aguas Calientes.
-This is where you’ll meet up with the travellers in your group who didn't hike.
-Spend the night in a comfortable hotel before tomorrow’s visit to Machu Picchu.
+Today’s hike will all be downhill.
+The first stop is the incomplete Kachiqata quarry, where the Incas were intercepted by the Spanish.
+Explore the cobbled streets of Ollantaytambo when you finish your trek, before taking the short train journey to Aguas Calientes.
+This is where you’ll meet with the travellers in your group who didn't hike.
+Spend the night in a hotel before tomorrow’s visit to Machu Picchu.

 Day - 9

-Location: Inca Trail / Inca Quarry trail Train (Machu Picchu) - Route 1: Classic Inca Trail
+Location: Inca Trail - Route 1 Inca Trail

-This is the final and most spectacular leg of the trek to Machu Picchu.
-The day starts before dawn, with breakfast at 4.30 am.
-Say farewell to the porters as they descend to the train station and begin hiking by 5.30 am.
-Walk to Intipunku, aka the Sun Gate (approximately 2.5 hours).
-Weather permitting, enjoy unforgettable views over Machu Picchu, ‘Lost City of the Incas’
+This is the final and most spectacular leg of the trek to Machu Picchu – one of the famed Wonders of the World.
+The day starts before dawn, with breakfast at 4 am.
+Say farewell to the porters as they descend to the train station and begin hiking.
+Once the final checkpoint opens at 5 am, you’ll begin the final 2.5-hour trek to Intipunku (the Sun Gate).
+Weather permitting, you’ll enjoy unforgettable views over the ‘Lost City of the Incas’ as you enter Machu Picchu through the Sun Gate.

 Take an early bus up to Machu Picchu at 5.30 am.
-The city was built around 1440 AD as a country retreat for Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
-Take a guided tour around the ruins of temples, palaces and living quarters, and enjoy free time afterwards to wander around on your own before the group returns to Cusco.
+The city was built around 1440 AD as a country retreat for the Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
+Take a guided tour around the ruins of temples, palaces and living quarters.
+This is a day to remember!

 Day - 10